ARWNI2S/TheCorporateWars/whitepaper/game-basics/corporations/corporate-assets/README.md

 > Overacquisition of assets can drain short-term capital, while operating without sufficient reserves can cause problems during periods of scarcity.

 {% hint style="info" %}
-All corporations are assigned an initial package of core assets, essential for basic operations.
-Players can acquire additional assets through the market, by contributing capital (MCr or SOL), or by transferring non-fungible tokens (NFTs) from their wallets.
+All corporations are assigned an initial package of core assets, essential for operations.\
+Players can acquire additional assets through the in-game market or contribute MCr tokens from their wallets.
 [Read more...](../../../tokenomics/tokens-no-fungibles-nft/)
 {% endhint %}